 - When the engine is cold, you should avoid high engine speeds, driving at full throttle and over-loading the engine.
 Risk of engine damage. - The vehicle should not be pushed or towed more than 50 metres to start the engine.
 Unburnt fuel could enter the catalytic converter and damage it. - Before attempting to push-start or tow a vehicle in order to start it, you should first try to start it using the battery of another vehicle.
-Note and follow the instructions in $\Rightarrow$ page 268, "Jump-starting".
+Note and follow the instructions \Rightarrow page 262, "Jump-starting".

 Do not warm-up the engine by running the engine with the vehicle stationary.
-Start off immediately, driving gently.
+You should drive off as soon as you start the engine.
 This helps the engine reach operating temperature faster and reduces emissions.